 “The ideal timeline for brides is three to six months out from their wedding.
 I’m really into flawless skin—if you have beautiful skin and a symmetrical face, anything can go.
-I would start with laser treatments to start repairing the collagen, reversing sun damage and hyperpigmentation, and give that even, glow-y skin we’re all looking for.
+I would start with laser treatments to start repairing the collagen, [reverse] sun damage and hyperpigmentation, and give that even, glow-y skin we’re all looking for.
 Besides laser, there are light chemical peels, a bit of Botox, or if someone is a little asymmetrical, we can always correct with derma filler or inject for a lip or cheek.

-“A lot of women don’t want to get their noses done, but if they’re self-conscious about a little bump I can throw filler into the nose to straighten it out, I can re-create a jaw line, it really depends on the patient.
+“A lot of women don’t want to get their noses done, but if they’re self-conscious about a little bump, I can throw filler into the nose to straighten it out, I can re-create a jaw line, it really depends on the patient.
 I always tell women it’s about a symmetrical face and beautiful, fresh skin.”

 Her definite list of daily must-haves:

 “Sunscreen is number one!
 And a retinoid.
 Then you’re good.
 There are other pieces to the puzzle, but as far as what’s clinically proven: SPF—a physical block is best, so something with zinc oxide or titanium oxide.
 I love the Replenix and Nuova lines.
-And a retinoid—Tazarac is my gold standard, clinically I see visible results in fine lines, wrinkles, pigmentation, acne and acne scars, and patients tolerate it better.
-Expensive isn’t always better; all the products we have in-office are affordable and work, they’re clinically stronger than what you’d find over the counter.
+And a retinoid—Tazarac is my gold standard; clinically I see visible results in fine lines, wrinkles, pigmentation, acne, and acne scars, and patients tolerate it better.
+Expensive isn’t always better.
+All the products we have in-office are affordable and work; they’re clinically stronger than what you’d find over the counter.

-“I love RevitaLash, all the girls in the office use it, too.
+“I love RevitaLash; all the girls in the office use it, too.
 If you use it, it works.
 But you have to apply it every day.
 After four weeks you’ll start seeing growth.
 We have women putting it on their brows now, too.
-In my bag I always have my favorite lip balm—a Cannabis-infused formula called MaryJane’s.
+In my bag I always have my favorite lip balm—a cannabis-infused formula called MaryJane’s.
 Even though there’s THC in it, it doesn’t get you high.
-I also really love Biafine, it’s great post-laser or peel.
+I also really love Biafine—it’s great post-laser or peel.
 I do a little bit of everything on my own face; laser, Botox, chemical peels, micro-needling.”

 Why staying calm is just as important as what’s in your cabinet:

-“It’s just as important to work on the interior (meditating, staying calm), as the exterior because all that shows up in your face.
+“It’s just as important to work on the interior (meditating, staying calm) as the exterior because all that shows up in your face.
 If you’re not calm, your body produces cortisol, which stresses you out, and skin will become inflamed as a result.
 Working out and eating healthy is just as important for bridal or event prep.
-Food is medicine, what we’re putting in our bodies shows on the outside.
+Food is medicine; what we’re putting in our bodies shows on the outside.
 The healthier we eat, the better skin and GI health we have.
 So dermatology procedures, working out, healthy eating, and meditation are all crucial to looking your best.